nathanwilk7/Website/documentation/Testing.md

 ---
 layout: plain
 title: Testing
-description: >
-How to use and extend the test pipelines.
-hide_description: true
 ---

 Polypheny-DB deploys has three independent test suites for testing different aspects:

 - Matrix
 - Docker CI
 - Adapter Matrix CI